Bahadur Shah of Gujarat: His Sultanate

-Up to the defeat of Sultán Bahádur by Humáyún, the power of Gujarát was at its height.
-Cadets of noble Rájput houses, Prithiráj, the nephew of Rána Sánga of Chitor, and Narsingh Deva the cousin of the Rája of Gwálior, were proud to enroll themselves as the Sultán's vassals.
-The Rája of Baglán readily gave Bahádur Sháh his daughter.
-Jám Fírúz of Thatta in Sindh and the sons of Bahlúl Lodhi were suppliants at his court.
-Málwa was a dependency of Gujarát and the Nizám Sháhis of Ahmednagar and Nasírkhan of Burhánpur acknowledged him as overlord, while the Fárúkis of Khándesh were dependent on Bahádur's constant help.
+Up to the defeat of Sultan Bahadur by Humayún, the power of Gujarat was at its height.
+Cadets of noble Rajput houses, Prithiraj, the nephew of Rana Sanga of Chitor, and Narsingh Deva the cousin of the Raja of Gwalior, were proud to enroll themselves as the Sultan's vassals.
+The Raja of Baglan readily gave Bahadur Shah his daughter.
+Jam Firúz of Thatta in Sindh and the sons of Bahlúl Lodhi were suppliants at his court.
+Malwa was a dependency of Gujarat and the Nizam Shahis of Ahmednagar and Nasirkhan of Burhanpur acknowledged him as overlord, while the Farúkis of Khandesh were dependent on Bahadur's constant help.

 He built the mausoleum at Halol in honour of his brothers and predecessors, Sikandar Shah and Mahmud Shah II.